zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_1.rst

     +-----------------------+-----------------------------------------------------+

 The "off" field is only included in responses to successfully processed requests;
-if "rc" is negative the "off' may not appear.
+if "rc" is negative then "off" may not appear.

 Image erase
 ***********